A Proud Tradition of Producing Outstanding Leaders

 There is a world of professions and universities to choose from, and today, black men have access to them all.
 But many of the best and brightest choose Morehouse.

 Most people—even the students themselves—are awestruck by the sight of so many talented, studious and highly motivated young black men seeking knowledge and fulfillment.
 New Student Orientation, when hundreds of fresh-faced freshmen march into King Chapel for the first time, is just as moving as Commencement, when they emerge, queued in a line 500-members strong, as well-trained scholars and leaders.
 Nowhere else in America, or the world, does this happen.
-Morehouse has traditionally graduated more black men than other school, anywhere.
+Morehouse has traditionally graduated more black men than any other school, anywhere.

 So, why do black men still choose Morehouse?
 No doubt, it is the excellent liberal arts education and an environment that is conducive to academic, social and spiritual growth.
 But there are many great schools out there, so there must be something more?